 Intertrust specializes in partnering with device manufacturers to create trusted environments for IoT devices through PKI infrastructures.
 This can be done right from the beginning through factory floor provisioning, or later, through updates from cloud-based servers.

-Intertrust is an industry leader in IoT device security, and our Seacert solution has already provisioned more than 1.5 billion device identities around the world.
+Intertrust is an industry leader in IoT device security, and Intertrust PKI has already provisioned more than 1.5 billion device identities around the world.
 To find out more about securing IoT devices and how Intertrust can help, download a free white paper on the subject.

 About Paul Butterworth

 Paul Butterworth is an experienced payment and security professional, having spent almost 30 years in the card, payments and IT security industries.
 Paul is responsible for global product marketing for the Intertrust Secure Systems’ and device identity solutions.